 Discriminant Analysis (DA)

 Discriminant analysis is a popular explanatory and predictive data analysis technique that uses a qualitative variable as an output.
-Do it in Excel.
+Available in Excel using the XLSTAT software.

 What is Discriminant Analysis?

 Discriminant Analysis (DA) is a statistical method that can be used in explanatory or predictive frameworks:

 - Check on a two or three-dimensional chart if the groups to which observations belong are distinct;

 - Show the properties of the groups using explanatory variables;

 - Predict which group a new observation will belong to.

 Discriminant Analysis may be used in numerous applications, for example in ecology and the prediction of financial risks (credit scoring).